linnovate/mean/README.md

 <dt>Express</dt>
 <dd>The best way to understand express is through its Official Website, particularly The Express Guide; you can also go through this StackOverflow Thread for more resources.</dd>
 <dt>AngularJS</dt>
 <dd>Angular's Official Website is a great starting point.
-You can also use Thinkster Popular Guide, and the Egghead Videos.</dd>
+CodeSchool and google created a <a href="https://www.codeschool.com/courses/shaping-up-with-angular-js">great tutorial</a> for beginners., and the angular videos by <a href="https://egghead.io/">Egghead</a>.</dd>
 <dt>Node.js</dt>
 <dd>Start by going through Node.js Official Website and this StackOverflow Thread, which should get you going with the Node.js platform in no time.</dd>
 </dl>

 ## Additional Packages
 * Express - Defined as npm module in the [package.json](package.json) file.
 * Mongoose - Defined as npm module in the [package.json](package.json) file.